bajicdusan/Windows11Debloater/README.md

 Run Windows11Debloater.ps1 script by right clicking and selecting 'Run with PowerShell'

 If you want to edit (add or remove) programs list edit Windows11Debloater.ps1 file with notepad.
 You can get list of programs by running 'winget list' in PowerShell.
+Make sure to copy name of the program.